AhmedYousriSobhi/used_cars_price_estimation/docs/analysis_report.md

 Through this analysis, we aim to gain insights into the key factors influencing used car prices, identify patterns or trends in the market, and develop a data-driven approach for estimating prices that aligns with customer expectations and the competitive landscape.
 By leveraging the power of data science and statistical techniques, we can enhance our decision-making process and optimize our pricing strategy for buying used cars from customers.

-The following sections of this report will delve into the details of the analysis, including data preprocessing, descriptive statistics, correlation analysis, feature importance, time series analysis, competitor price analysis, market segmentation, and provide recommendations based on the findings.
+The following sections of this report will delve into the details of the analysis, including data preprocessing, descriptive statistics, correlation analysis, feature importance, time series analysis, competitor price analysis, provide recommendations based on the findings, and suggested key performance indicators for the company.

 ## Data Overview
 The analysis is based on given dataset that contains information relevant to estimating the prices of used cars.